Insights: 5 Things I've Learned - Db CMO Jon Weaver

 Sure, this has led him to independent creative endeavours such as his Anti-Blueprint Project books, or his brilliant Substack, in which he analyses brands and marketing campaigns.

-This is also the reality of the creative life for most of us: we have to carve out of own opportunities for creative expression based upon the circumstances we find ourselves in.
+This is also the reality of the creative life for most of us: we have to carve out of own opportunities for creative expression based upon the circumstances at hand.
 The workplace is an absolutely key part of that.

-It’s why I enjoy the continuing intellectual challenge of running my agency All Conditions Media; fundamentally, as I have said elsewhere, I see this as a creative process.
+It’s why I enjoy the continuing intellectual challenge of running my agency All Conditions Media; fundamentally, as I have said elsewhere, I see this as a creative process as much as it is an entrepreneurial one.

 As you’ll see when you read this piece, such creative pragmatism has also been the foundation of Jon’s career.
 As such, the learnings he shares here are so pertinent to anybody looking to make the most of their current situation, or find fulfilment in their own working life.